gssariev/overr-syncerr/README.md

 # Overr-Syncerr

 Overr-Syncerr is a script designed to automate the management of subtitle synchronization issues across your media library.
 By leveraging **[Overseerr](https://overseerr.dev)**'s built-in webhook and issue reporting functionality, this script allows users to specify the subtitles they need synchronized.
-It seamlessly integrates with your existing services such as **[Sonarr](https://sonarr.tv/)**, **[Radarr](https://radarr.video/)**, and **[Bazarr](https://www.bazarr.media)**, making the entire process of subtitle more automated.
+It seamlessly integrates with your existing services such as **[Sonarr](https://sonarr.tv/)**, **[Radarr](https://radarr.video/)**, and **[Bazarr](https://www.bazarr.media)**, making the entire process of subtitle synchronization more automated.

 ## Current Features